 Experience Mr Saraf has been the Company Secretary and CFO of Bounty group since 2014.

-Prior to joining Bounty, he gained significant experience in finance roles with several ASX listed energy companies since 2007.
+Prior to joining Bounty, he gained significant experience in finance roles with ASX listed Origin Energy and Drillsearch Energy since 2007.

 Special responsibilities: Company secretary and CFO.